dashpay/docs/governance/understanding.rst

 The total budget of the network can be calculated by taking 10% of the reward over the period of time between two superblocks, which occur every 16616 blocks or approximately 30.29 days.
-A voting cutoff occurs before the superblock, and the final votes are tallied at this point.
+A voting cutoff occurs 1662 blocks before the superblock, and the final votes are tallied at this point.
 A proposal must satisfy the condition ``(YES votes - NO votes) > (Total Number of Masternodes / 10)`` in order to be considered passing.
 Then, in the superblock, the winning proposals are awarded in the order of the margin by which they are passing until either the entire budget is allocated or no more passing proposals exist.
 This allows for completely trustless and decentralized allocation of the budget.

 Due to the decentralized nature of the masternode system, it is sometimes necessary to form funded organisations, such as committees or